What To Do During Chinese New Year In Shanghai (2022)?

 In Shanghai for Chinese New Year there are plenty of things to do, some of the best things are going to the Yu Garden Lantern Festival, the Longhua Temple Fair or the Guyi Garden Spring Festival Celebration.

-The official holiday lasts 7 days which is February 11th-17th.
+The official holiday lasts 7 days which is January 31st – February 6th.

 How do you say Happy New Year in Chinese?